 This two-year degree allows you to get a head-start on studying your area of interest while completing the rest of the general education requirements for an A.A.
 You'll improve your communication skills by engaging in courses that focus on presentational speaking, interpersonal relations, small group interaction and intercultural exchange.
 As a graduate of this program, you can complete your bachelor's degree within two additional years, which would qualify you to work in a variety of sectors.
 Communication graduates are employed in a range of fields, including public relations, corporate communication, advertising, marketing, business, non-profit, social services, media, journalism, politics, education and more.

 Course Title Credits

-First Semest er
+First Semest ter

+ENG 1021 English Composition I: GT-CO1 1 3

 COM 1250 Interpersonal Communication: GT-SS3 3

-ENG 1021 English Composition I: GT-CO1 1 3

-JOU 1005 Introduction to Mass Media: GT-SS3 3

-MAT 1240 Math for Liberal Arts: GT-MA1 2 4